carlasanroman/100-days-of-code/log.md

 **Today's Progress**: I'm starting with Free Code Camp's 'Javascript Algorithms And Data Structures' basic javascript, aaand i set up this, so that counts as 'coding' related.

 **Thoughts:** I actually have about half of the basic javascript lessons done and today completed ~10.
 I found some things were difficult, but most of the time it was because i didn't read the whole thing. d'oh

+### day 02 — oct.
+25, 2018
+**Today's Progress**: I completed twice as many javascript lessons today than yesterday.
+I used the book "javascript & jquery" by jon duckett as back up resource.
+Also, I completed the Gold Code javascript in one try. yeee

+**Thoughts:** Today felt good.
+Sure, I forgot a semi-colon and was stuck for a minute, but the momentum was there.
+I was on fire~ It helped using the js & jquery book; I'm a visual learner and that book is so darn beautiful.
+Plus, it makes javascript easy to understand. *Note to self - create my own javascript operators cheat sheet.*